Blog--My Finnish History

 At this time next week, we might know if President Donald Trump has been elected to a second term.
 This election campaign has focused little on foreign policy despite foreign attempts to interfere in election campaigns both in 2016 and 2020 and the loss of American standing in the world.
 The discontinuities that the Trump administration has brought to American foreign policy has tested the continuities of Finland’s policy toward the United States.
 Finland obviously has not been alone in this challenge.

 The goal of Finland’s foreign policy since World War II has been to avoid all possible conflicts not just with its eastern neighbor, but with all major powers.
-Finland’s constitution states the the president in collaboration with the prime minister and cabinet determines the country’s foreign relations.
+Finland’s constitution states that the president in collaboration with the prime minister and cabinet determines the country’s foreign relations.
 The prime minister and cabinet are primarily responsible for relations with the European Union.
 In relations with other countries the president very often has a leading role particularly in relations with Russia, China, and the United States.
 Every president of Finland since World War II has made it an extremely high bend-over-backwards priority to maintain very good relations with the United States.
 The one mild exception to this is Tarja Halonen (2000-2012), who made known her opposition to the Iraq War.

 Halonen’s successor since 2012 has been Sauli Niinistö, whose second and final term in the office ends in 2024.
 President Trump’s dealings with President Niinistö demonstrate President Trump’s disrespect for foreign leaders who are not dictators.
 It also has demonstrated to what extent Finland’s foreign policy leaders will withstand any embarrassment to maintain good relations.